If you have invented something, you can apply for a patent. Find out what patents are and how to apply for one.

 - You must file a translation of the claims in Dutch with the Netherlands Patent Office within 3 months after the European patent is granted;

 - If you filed the patent with the European Patent Office in a language other than English, you must file a translation of the description in English or in Dutch;

 - Filing the translation costs €25.
 You must pay this within 3 months.

 Cost Calculator for the protection of Intellectual Property

-The Netherlands Patent Office and the Benelux Office for Intellectual Property have developed a tool to help you calculate the cost of registering your patent, design or trademark in the Netherlands and other countries, the Cost Calculator for the protection of Intellectual Property.
+The Cost Calculator for the protection of Intellectual Property will help you calculate the cost of registering your patent, design or trademark in the Netherlands and other countries.
+It was developed by the Netherlands Patent Office and the Benelux Office for Intellectual Property.
 Click this link to start the IP Cost Calculator.